withastro/docs/src/pages/en/guides/markdown-content.md

 ### Injecting frontmatter

-You may want to add frontmatter properties to your Markdown files programmatically.
+You may want to add frontmatter properties to all of your Markdown and MDX files.
 By using a [remark or rehype plugin](#markdown-plugins), you can generate these properties based on a file's contents.

 You can append to the `data.astro.frontmatter` property from your plugin's `file` argument like so: